Study modes: Full-time, Part-time

-All doctoral students are encouraged to participate in a weekly postgraduate work-in-progress research seminar, and to take advantage of regular professional development and research training seminars offered within and outside the department.
+All doctoral students are encouraged to participate in a bi-weekly postgraduate work-in-progress research seminar, and to take advantage of regular professional development and research training seminars offered within and outside the department.

-Most PhD and MPhil students will gain undergraduate teaching experience, for which you will be given training and mentoring.
+Most PhD students will gain undergraduate teaching experience, for which you will be given training and mentoring.